Which Sentence Describes an Example of Sublimation?

 Common Queries:

-Sublimation is when a solid changes directly into a gas without passing through the liquid state.
+Which of the following best describes sublimation?
+When a solid changes directly into a gas without passing through the liquid state.

-Sublimation is a phase transition in which a substance goes from a solid state directly to a gaseous state, bypassing the liquid phase.
+What is the best definition of sublimation?
+A phase transition in which a substance goes from a solid state directly to a gaseous state, bypassing the liquid phase.

-Sublimation is the phase change where materials, like dry ice or frost, transition directly from solid to gas.
+What is sublimation used to describe?
+Phase change where materials, like dry ice or frost, transition directly from solid to gas.

+Which of the following is sublimation?
 An example of sublimation is when dry ice (solid carbon dioxide) turns directly into carbon dioxide gas without becoming liquid.

+What is a sentence for sublimation?
 “The frost on the grass disappeared directly into the air as vapor when the sun rose.”

-Easy sublimation can be observed when dry ice is left out at room temperature and turns directly into gas, creating a foggy effect.
+What is easy sublimation?
+Can be observed when dry ice is left out at room temperature and turns directly into gas, creating a foggy effect.

 At Subli Genius Print, we’re passionate about turning the wonders of science into practical solutions for your everyday needs.
 From custom sublimation prints to innovative uses in preservation and manufacturing, we bring the magic of sublimation to life.